 For decades, plastic surgery patients have been asking, "Can you just take my excess fat from here and put it HERE?"
 Now, fat shifting offers a safe and natural way to transfer fat tissue from one area of the body to another, restoring lost volume and creating firmer, smoother contours.
 Even better, transferred fat also contains pluripotent germ cells capable of replacing lost or damaged tissue, which helps enhance the body's natural rejuvenation process.

-Fat shifting techniques can be applied to a range of procedures, both surgical and non-surgical.
+Fat shifting techniques from Bangor Plastic and Hand Surgery can be applied to a range of procedures, both surgical and non-surgical.

 Breast Reconstruction - Because radiation can cause the skin around the breast to shrink or become stiff and inelastic, breast reconstruction after cancer treatment has traditionally focused more on removing damaged skin, and smoothing out contour defects with muscle or other tissue instead of transferred fat.
 Surgeons were also concerned that transferring fat to reconstructed breasts would make it more difficult to detect recurring cancer afterwards.
 A recent study, however, revealed that normal breast reduction surgery creates similar challenges in reading mammograms "" and moreover, using transferred fat helps regenerate damaged breast tissue, including an increase in the diminished radiated blood supply.
 Since this discovery, fat shifting has been used to revive irradiated skin rather than remove it, to smooth contours after a traditional reconstruction, to supplement soft tissue coverage over an implant reconstruction, and even to completely reconstruct a small breast (through several outpatient fat shifting sessions, rather than longer surgery that requires hospitalization).